Article Summary:

 Why do we add Hobbies and Interests to a Resume?

-- It can prove that you’re an enthusiastic person
+- It shows that you are an active and enthusiastic person

 What are Interests?